 3rd October - Day One: Arrival in Hanoi

 Hanoi, the capital of Vietnam and is known for its centuries-old architecture.
 We stay in the chaotic Old Quarter of the city with its quirky tall buildings and street traders the pace of life will amaze you.
-Tonight we will go to the Minsk Bar to meet the team and to enjoy our first beer and then jump on the overnight train to Lao Cai
+Tonight we meet the team before you sample the delights of this bustling city.

 4th October - Day Two: Hanoi to Lao Cai aboard the Night Train

 Time to get on the bikes and start the adventure.
 We ride out of Lao Cai and soon turn off on to the mountain trails.
 Small broken roads and stone paths take us high with our first chance to see the scale of the surrounding landscape.
-Lunch at Ta Van, but check out the minority hill tribe people.
-View the Sapa pass, a ribbon of tarmac draped over the mountains with incredible switchbacks and elevation changes and then ride it.
-Tonight we stay in Sapa Village, a small trading post with many markets and tourist shops to explore.
+We try our first off-road section, a steep incline that can be challenging when wet.
+Tonight we stay in Sa Pa Village in the shadow of Fansipan, at 3143 metres is the highest mountain in Indochina.

 7th October - Day Five: Xi Man to Ha Giang (160km’s)

 Today is the day of waterfalls, switchbacks and long drops.
 Roads are a great mix of smooth tarmac, broken trails and hill tracks to the town of Ha Giang.
-Here we get to ride through the hotel on our bikes, a great opportunity for a photo but remember no wheelies in reception.
+We will be giving you a sand trail to test those skills and after coffee its one of the hardest trails of the ride, jungle, streams and drops, definitely one for the confidence rider.
+In Ha Giant we get to ride through the hotel on our bikes, a great opportunity for a photo but remember no wheelies in reception.

 8th October - Day Six: Ha Giang to Dong Van (165km’s)

-Huge peaks shadow our ride as we wind our way through endless valleys along the river to Dong Van.
-Tonight we sample the Vietnamese Hot Pot, which involves a noodle soup, some raw ingredients and a small cooker on the table, great fun with plenty of rice wine.
-Chúc sức khoẻ (cheers)
+Huge peaks shadow our ride as we wind our way to the start of the Happiness Road through endless valleys along the river to Dong Van.
+Tonight we sample the Vietnamese Hot Pot, a local dish that is fun as well as tasty.

 9th October - Day Seven: Dong Van to Bao Lac (80km’s)